-- 1 How does a Publish collection differ from other collections? - 2 How can refine a text search by using modifier characters?
+- 1 How does a Publish collection differ from other collections? - 2 How can refine a text search by using modifier characters? - 3 What is reverse geocoding? - 4 How can you find out whether an image has been tagged with a GPS location?

-- 1 A Publish collection helps you manage shared images by automatically keeping track of whether or not they have been updated to the most current versions. - 2 In the search text box, add an exclamation mark (!) before any word to exclude it from the results.
+- A Publish collection helps you manage shared images by automatically keeping track of whether or not they have been updated to the most current versions. - 2 In the search text box, add an exclamation mark (!) before any word to exclude it from the results.
 Add a plus sign (+) before any word to apply the "Starting With" rule only to that word.
-Add a plus sign (+) after a word to apply the "Ending With" rule only to that word.
+Add a plus sign (+) after a word to apply the "Ending With" rule only to that word. - 3 Reverse geocoding is an automatic process that applies to photos captured with a GPS-capable camera or phone, where location names are added to a photo's metadata by looking up the GPS coordinates recorded at the time of capture. - 4 If reverse geocoding is enabled, an image that has GPS coordinates will be placed on the map automatically, If the Map module is off-line, or geocoding is disabled, you can check for GPS coordinates using the Metadata panel in the Library module.